Hazelight/Docs-UnrealEngine-Angelscript/docs/angelscript-features.md

 ```

 ### Property Accessors
-In angelscript, when accessing an 'Object.Property', it will automatically be rewritten
+In angelscript, when accessing an `Object.Property`, it will automatically be rewritten
-as a call to 'Object.GetProperty()' if appropriate.
+as a call to `Object.GetProperty()` if appropriate.

-Similarly, attempting to set a property can automatically call the 'SetProperty()' function
+Similarly, attempting to set a property can automatically call the `SetProperty()` function
 (provided it only takes a single argument).

 This works both for functions exposed to angelscript from C++ as well as functions declared